goderich/dissertation/dissertation.md

 5. **Liquid assimilation.** A historical \*r in the onset was assimilated to /l/ if followed by \*l in the onset of another syllable.
 Codas did not trigger this change, which can be seen in Skikun, Squliq, S'uli, and Klesan.
 6. **Affrication of \*t.** Regular affrication of \*t occurred in Squliq and Skikun.
 There are lexical items in Klesan and S'uli that appear to be affected by the same rule, but it is not universal in the lexicon of either dialect, and is hence influence from Squliq due to language contact, not an internal sound change.
 Affrication of \*t in Squliq occurred before \<y\> /j/ as well as before /i/, while in Skikun only the vowel /i/ triggered this change.
 7. **Rhotacism.** This sound change can be found in Squliq and Plngawan.
 Its environment is quite specific: \*s became /r/ when preceded by /i/ and followed by a stressed vowel, or \*s > r /i\_V́.
 The environment is identical in both dialects.
 Due to intraparadigmatic pressure, verbs were not affected unless \*s only appeared in conditions matching the rule: Proto-Atayal \**ma*baɹig 'to buy (AV)' and \*baɹis*un* 'to buy (PV)' > Squliq ***mə**baziy* 'to buy (AV)' and *bəzir**un*** 'to buy (PV)'.
 Here rhotacism did occur because \*s only appeared in suffixed forms, alternating with word-final \*g in the Actor Voice.
 8. **Loss of final \*-g.** Final \*g was lost in a very similar fashion in most Atayal dialects.
 No dialect preserves final \*g before \*i, although Matu'aw did have it until recently, as recorded by Paul Li [-@li1980;-@li1981].
 Following /a/ and /u/, it is still preserved in Matu'uwal, and in Skikun it merges with /x/.
 In other dialects, word-final \*g became /w/ after /a/, and was lost after /u/ and /i/, lengthening the preceding vowel.
-Since final /g/ could still be found in Matu'aw circa 1980, we can be sure it does not share this sound change shared with other dialects.
+Since final /g/ could still be found in Matu'aw circa 1980, we can be sure it does not share this sound change with other dialects.
 9. **Final labial to velar merger.** Plngawan and Klesan disallow labial consonants in word-final position.
 All labials become velars instead, and resurface as labials if the root is suffixed.
 10. **Final \*-b devoicing.** Final \*b was preserved only in Matu'uwal.
 All other dialects devoiced it to /p/ (which in Plngawan and Klesan becomes /k/ due to rule 9).
 It can surface as /b/ when the root is suffixed, though in some cases it is regularized to /p/ due to paradigm leveling (see @sec:paradigm-leveling).
 11. **Prepenultimate vowel lenition.** This sound change occurred in Skikun, Squliq, S'uli, and Klesan.
 All vowels preceding the penultimate syllable were weakened, usually to schwa, leading to the loss of vowel distinctions beyond the rightmost foot.